2PM: 2020–present: End of military service, group comeback, and anniversary concerts

-On June 7, 2021, it was revealed that 2PM would return with their seventh studio album Must.
+On June 7, 2021, it was announced that 2PM would make a comeback with their seventh studio album Must.
 The album marked four years since their hiatus and five years since the release of Gentlemen's Game.
-Along with a television special focused on 2PM's comeback aired by Mnet, Must was released on June 28 alongside its title track "Make It" (해야 해), which was co-written by Wooyoung.
-The album's ten tracks, seven of which were produced by 2PM members, borrowed elements from jazz and pop while maintaining 2PM's signature sweltering electronic sound.
-The album reached number three on the Gaon Albums Chart and number four on the Oricon Albums Chart.
+Along with a television special focused on the group aired by Mnet, Must was released on June 28.
+The album featured ten tracks, seven of which were produced by 2PM members, including title track "Make It", which was co-written by Wooyoung.
+Must reached number three on the Gaon Albums Chart and number four on the Oricon Albums Chart.

-2PM celebrated their 13th anniversary on September 4 with a fan meeting titled "Dear.
-Hottest", which was held online via Beyond Live due to the COVID-19 pandemic in South Korea.
+2PM celebrated their 13th anniversary on September 4 with a fan meeting titled Dear.
+Hottest, which was held online via Beyond Live due to the COVID-19 pandemic in South Korea.
 On September 29, 2021, 2PM released their first Japanese EP With Me Again, featuring seven tracks including a title track of the same name written by Jun.
-K and a Japanese version of "Make It".
+K digitally pre-released on September 9.
 The mini-album peaked at number two on the Oricon Albums Chart.

-In occasion of their 15th anniversary, 2PM held solo concerts entitled 2PM 15th Anniversary Concert "It's 2PM" at the Jamsil Indoor Stadium in Seoul from September 9–10, 2023 and at the Ariake Arena in Tokyo from October 7–8, 2023.
+In occasion of their 15th anniversary, 2PM held concerts titled It's 2PM at the Jamsil Indoor Stadium in Seoul from September 9–10, 2023 and at the Ariake Arena in Tokyo from October 7–8, 2023.
 In addition, an unofficial sub-unit of Jun.
-K, Nichkhun, and Wooyoung called ENWJ held a one-night show titled From 2PM to You 2023 at the Ariake Arena in Tokyo on March 4, 2023.
-The next year, ENWJ held a series of fan-concerts at the Ariake Arena in Tokyo on September 7–8, 2024, the Chaengwattana Hall in Bangkok on November 16, and the Taipei International Convention Center on December 7.
+K, Nichkhun, and Wooyoung called ENWJ held five concerts together in Tokyo, Kobe, Bangkok, and Taipei from 2023 to 2024.
 Also in 2024, Jun.
 K, Nichkhun, Wooyoung, and Chansung performed together on August 30 for a show celebrating J.Y.
 Park's 30th anniversary, which was later aired on KBS on September 16 under the title KBS Korea's Mega Performance Project – 30th Anniversary Special "Ddanddara JYP".
-On December 27, 2024, Jun.
+On December 27, Jun.
 K, Nichkhun, Taecyeon, and Wooyoung performed together as guests at J.Y.
 Park's 30th anniversary concert titled Still JYP.

+On January 6, 2026, it was announced that 2PM would hold concerts in Japan in commemoration of their 15th anniversary since debuting in Japan.
+On February 2, 2026, JYP posted a teaser video and poster through their official social media channels revealing that the concerts, titled "The Return" in Tokyo Dome, would be held on May 9–10, 2026, ten years after their last concerts at that venue.
+The concert attracted over 85,000 fans over two shows, and a Korean leg of "The Return" was announced.
+"The Return" in Incheon was held on August 8–9, 2026 at a sold out Inspire Arena.